webcrumbs/html5-crumbs/step04/Readme.md

-step 4:
+# Step 4

-replaced greeting button with three buttons to change the canvas background color
+replaced greeting button with two buttons to change the canvas background color